 Planning an Australia itinerary doesn’t have to be overwhelming

 I recently wrote about 6 countries for new travelers, one of which was Australia.
-This is a great country to visit no matter how much travel experience you have, but it’s especially easy to navigate for those who haven’t done much traveling.
+It’s a great country to visit no matter how much travel experience you have, but it’s especially easy to navigate for those who haven’t done much traveling.

-The country is almost the size of the continental US, so you can’t cover it all in a normal vacation, but these are some of the highlights for first time visitors.
+The country is almost the size of the continental US, so you can’t cover it all in one vacation, but these are some of the highlights for first time visitors.

 Sydney – 4 to 5 days

-Probably Australia’s most famous city, it’s a great place to start.
+As Australia’s most famous city, it’s a great place to start.
 It’s Australia’s oldest and largest city (but not the capital), and it has plenty to offer for both city and nature lovers.

-- Sydney Opera House – Whether you want to take a tour or just admire its beauty from the outside, this is one landmark not to be missed.
+Sydney Opera House – Whether you want to take a tour or just admire its beauty from the outside, this is one Australian landmark not to be missed.
 My favorite time to see it was as the sun started setting.

-- The Harbour Bridge – You’ll see the bridge near the Opera House.
+The Harbour Bridge – You’ll see the bridge near the Opera House.
 If you’re not scared of heights, consider doing a bridge climb tour.

-- Circular Quay and the Harbour – The energetic port lies in between the Opera House and the Bridge.
+Circular Quay and the Harbour – The energetic port lies in between the Opera House and the Bridge.
 Take a boat tour or just hop on a commuter ferry for a different view of the Harbour and the city.

-- Royal Botanical Gardens – For a slice of nature inside the busy city, take a stroll through these gorgeous gardens.
+Royal Botanical Gardens – For a slice of nature inside the busy city, take a stroll through these gorgeous gardens.